vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Ensure that the multisig is *not* updated to those 4 validators, but we have the 5 validators from previous step.
   * Verify that no consensus forming validator is removed at the start of the next epoch and we are running with 3 consensus (Tendermint) validators.

+3.f Stopgap preventing `network.validators.tendermint.number` to be decreased via governance (<a name="0069-VCBS-066" href="#0069-VCBS-066">0069-VCBS-066</a>)
+* Run a network with 4 validator nodes with `network.validators.tendermint.number = 4`
+* Submit a network parameter change proposal to set `network.validators.tendermint.number = 3`.
+* The proposal is rejected.

 4. Demote an ersatz validator due to lack of slots (<a name="0069-VCBS-037" href="#0069-VCBS-037">0069-VCBS-037</a>):
   * Setup a network with 4 tendermint validators, and 2 ersatz validators.